economic$

 economics of the future

 The economy as a whole might save or lend internationally.
-One country might be a lender, and the other a borrower.
+One country might be a lender and the other a borrower.
 Reasons for lending and borrowing internationally are the same as in the domestic credit market.

 environmental economics

-Pollution is a spillover created along with some products.
-Most pollution is caused by energy sources including coal, oil, and gas.
-Pollution is a cost that is external to the firm producing the good or service.
-The cost of pollution has to be paid by people outside the firm.
+Pollution is a negative spillover produced along with some outputs.
+Most pollution is caused by energy sources including coal, oil, and gas and by mining of minerals.
+Pollution is a cost external to the firm producing the good.
+The cost of pollution has to be paid by others outside the firm.